 Nonstop flights

-Logan Airport offers 138 nonstop flights, including 50 international flights to 35+ countries.
-Here are five popular international flights with daily service, no connecting flight necessary.
+Logan Airport offers 144 nonstop destinations, including over 50 international flights to 35+ countries.
+Here are four popular international flights with daily service, no connecting flight necessary.

 Terminals